Sakaguchi Kiichiro

-Sakaguchi Kiichiro (阪口喜一郎, Sakaguchi Kiichiro) was a Japanese anti-war activist and a sailor in the Imperial Japanese Navy.
+Sakaguchi Kiichiro (阪口喜一郎, Kiichiro Sakaguchi) was a Japanese anti-war activist and a sailor in the Imperial Japanese Navy.
 During his service, he was active in anti-war activity.

 Early life

 Sakaguchi Kiichiro was born in January 1902 in Izumi, Osaka Prefecture.
 After graduating from high school, he joined the Marine Corps.
 In 1930, he organized the Social Science Research Society within the Navy.
 At some point he married a woman named Umeko.

 Activism

 Sakaguchi joined the Communist Party of Japan in 1931.
 In response to the Japanese Invasion of Manchuria in 1931, and the Japanese Invasion of Shanghai in 1932, Sakaguchi launched the anti-war newspaper "Soaring Mast" in February 1932.
 Six issues were produced and distributed.

 Arrest and death

-Kiichiro Sakaguchi was arrested by Japanese authorities in Tokyo on November 15th, 1933.
+Kiichiro Sakaguchi was arrested by Japanese authorities in Tokyo on November 15, 1933.
 Kiichiro would be held in the Kure Military Police Detention Center before being transferred to Hiroshima Prison.
 In Hiroshima Prison, he was tortured by the Special Higher Police.
 While in custody, Kiichiro would go on a hunger strike.
-He died in prison on December 27th, 1933.
+He died in prison on December 27, 1933.
 He was 31 years old.